craigbuckler/craigbuckler/README.md

 📷 [progressive-image.js](https://github.com/craigbuckler/progressive-image.js) receives updates now and again.

-🐧 Writing a complete guide to the Windows Subsystem for Linux (WSL2) for SitePoint.com.
+🐧 I'm writing a complete guide to the Windows Subsystem for Linux (WSL2) for SitePoint.com.

 💡 Also trying to learn too many things at once, but [11ty](https://www.11ty.dev/) is high up on the list.

 ## Contact me 📫

-I'm available for hire, ideally remote full-stack web development with Node.js, Deno, databases, WebSockets, HTML, CSS, JavaScript, etc. I'll do PHP if you absolutely insist.
+I'm available for hire, ideally remote full-stack web development with Node.js, Deno, databases, WebSockets, HTML, CSS, JavaScript, etc. I'll do PHP too, but you'd need to ask really nicely.

-You can find my contact details over there... 👈
+👈 Here are my contact details.